CANCELLED - The Spiritual Friend - with Lama Zangmo

 Lama Zangmo will give explanation on these and other related topics, and there will also be time for meditation.

-This course is suitable for anyone wishing to deepen their understanding of the Buddhist teachings and can be attended as a course on its own or as part of the monthly Introduction to Buddhism series which comprises 5 one day teachings:
+This course is suitable for anyone wishing to deepen their understanding of the Buddhist teachings and can be attended as a course on its own or as part of the monthly series of talks on essential aspects of Buddhism:

 - Introduction to Buddhism - 8th February